- Vision Statement

 In the development study students will look at medicine and public health in Britain from 1250AD to the present day.
 This involves ideas about the cause and treatment of disease and illness, approaches to public health and prevention of disease and illness and the influence of changes in society on medicine and public health.
-Students will also examine the British sector of the Western Front, 1914–18 to undertake a historical environment study focussed on injuries, treatment and the trenches.
+Students will also examine the British sector of the Western Front, 1914–18 to undertake a historical environment study focused on injuries, treatment and the trenches.